Good Faith & Fair Dealings in Contracts

 After the courts have examined a situation for reasonableness, they will then look to intent.
 Did the person or company know and intend to hurt the other party to the contract?
 Are they purposefully withholding their end of the bargain?

 As an example of bad faith intent, let’s look back at the car insurance scenario.
-They are acting unreasonable by not resolving your claim in a way that upholds the contract.
-The insurance company would be acting with bad intent if they knew there was no logical reason or reasonable basis to deny the claim and still deny it.
+They are acting unreasonably by not resolving your claim in a way that upholds the contract.
+The insurance company would be acting with bad intent if it knew there was no logical reason or reasonable basis to deny the claim and still rejected it.

-A second example of bad intent is if two people entered into a sales contract for a parcel of real property, but the seller did not disclose that they already had a sales contract with another party.
-Regardless of the reason, whether it was a party that they thought had backed out of the deal (although not actually doing so) or the seller wants a better deal with the new party, they are acting with the requisite bad intent.
+A second example of bad intent is when two people enter into a sales contract for a parcel of real property, but the seller does not disclose that they already have a contract with another party.
+Regardless of the reason —whether it was a party that they thought had backed out of the deal (though not actually doing so) or the seller wants a better deal with the new party —they are acting with the requisite bad intent.
 They are, on purpose, not disclosing all necessary information and intend to deceive the new buyer.

 What Is Fair Dealing?

-Good faith and fair dealing go hand-in-hand.
+Good faith and fair dealing go hand in hand.
 Fair Dealing deals with the “spirit of the contract.”
-For example, if a company intentionally uses difficult and vague language to confuse the other party, that is a lack of fair dealing.
-Other examples would include a company intentionally performing contractual obligations incorrectly, interfering with the other party’s ability to uphold their end of the contract, or one party not diligently completing their obligations.
+For example, if a company intentionally uses vague or challenging language to confuse the other party, that constitutes a breach of fair dealing.
+Other examples include a company deliberately performing contractual obligations incorrectly, interfering with the other party’s ability to fulfill their responsibilities, or a party failing to fulfill their duties diligently.

 Business contracts tend to be a bit more complicated when it comes to good faith and fair dealing compared to the examples we’ve provided above.
-Still, the principles remain the same—both parties are required to act according to certain standards and expectations when entering into a contract.
+Still, the principles remain the same—both parties are required to act in accordance with specific standards and expectations when entering into a contract.
 Due to the complexity of those contracts (and the issues surrounding them), we recommend speaking with a business attorney if you feel you are dealing with a good faith or fair dealing issue.

-Next, let’s take a look at what can happen if a contract is breached due lack of good faith or fair dealing.
+Next, let’s look at what can happen when a contract is breached due to a lack of good faith or fair dealing.

-First, if you enter into a business contract, the most important thing you can do is hire an attorney to review the contract.
-The attorney will be able to read over the contract and ensure that everything is addressed.
+First, if you enter into a business contract, the most important thing you can do is hire an attorney to review the agreement.
+The attorney will review the contract and ensure that everything is addressed.

-If you entered into a business contract and you believe that the other party is acting in bad faith or not dealing with you fairly, reach out to a trusted and experienced attorney.
+If you entered into a business contract and believe the other party is acting in bad faith or not dealing with you fairly, reach out to a trusted, experienced attorney.
 Johnson May has reliable attorneys who are here to help.
-We want to work with you to make sure the business is dealing in good faith, and if they are not, we will help to get proper performance from the other party.
+We want to work with you to ensure the business is dealing in good faith, and if they are not, we will help secure proper performance from the other party.

 Tags: